 SGO has developed a reputation for fine performances in particular of the romantic repertoire.
 We are also keen to support local unpublished composers by including their works in our programmes.
 See also our list of repertoire.

 We usually give four concerts per year.
-January, April and June concerts are at St Andrews Church, Linton Road, Oxford.
-St Andrews has a pleasingly resonant acoustic and players and audiences particularly appreciate its warmth in winter and the expansive hospitality area used for socialising during interval refreshments.
-Occasionally we give larger concerts in Oxford Town Hall instead of St Andrews.
-We give our fourth concert in Didcot at the purpose-built Cornerstone ars centre every November.
+Our concerts are at St Andrew's Church, Linton Road, Oxford.
+St Andrew's has a pleasingly resonant acoustic and players and audiences particularly appreciate its warmth in winter and the expansive hospitality area used for socialising during interval refreshments.
+Occasionally we give larger concerts in Oxford Town Hall instead of St Andrew's.

 We are a full size symphony orchestra and at present have the following regular membership:

 - 4 horns

 - 1 harp